Higher resolution image of FRT 2023 cohort in the Embassy office, Indonesia

 Future Research Talent Awards - Indonesia

-The FRT is a competitive and prestigious program attracting the best staff and students from top tier Indonesian institutions.
-The program offers a valuable opportunity for Indonesia’s emerging research talent to form international connections and develop research skills at Australia’s best university (QS World University Rankings 2023).
+The FRT is a competitive and prestigious program that attracts the best staff and students from top-tier Indonesian institutions.
+The program offers a valuable opportunity for Indonesia’s emerging research talent to form international connections and develop research skills at one of the world's leading universities (ANU is ranked #34 in the world in QS World University Rankings 2024).

 Hear from our FRT cohort